nanobox-io/nanobox-docs/source/scaling/bunkhouse.html.md

 ---
 title: Bunkhouse Servers
+description: Every app deployed with Nanobox starts out in a single, multi-component server called a 'Bunkhouse'.
 ---

 Every app deployed with Nanobox starts out in a single, multi-component server called a "Bunkhouse".
 Your Bunkhouse houses and runs each of your app's components.